-One of the most important factors to consider before borrowing money is the Annual Percentage Rate (APR) which is an indicator of interest rate commonly used by HKMA authorized lenders ().
+One of the most important factors to consider before borrowing money is the Annual Percentage Rate (APR) which is an indicator of interest rate commonly used by HKMA authorized lenders (Read more about the impact of interest rate on interest expense).
 APR indicates total yearly interest expense (without taking into consideration the effect of compounding), so it is important to understand APR offers in the market and consider other key components such as maximum loan amount and the repayment period.

 Personal Loans APR & packages comparison:

 - Borrow up to 12 times of monthly income³

 - Supports a wide range of credit profile with APR as low as 1.85%¹.
 Available 24x7.

 - $0 handling fee, $0 admin or early repayment fee².
 Save costs with greater flexibility

 - 5 Minutes to Disbursement.
 Fast process from online application to disbursement, no income and address proof required⁴